RxSwiftCommunity/RxSwiftExt/Readme.md

 #### errors, elements

-These operators only apply to observable serquences that have been materialized with the `materialize()` operator (from RxSwift core). `errors` returns a sequence of filtered error events, ommitting elements. `elements` returns a sequence of filtered element events, ommitting errors.
+These operators only apply to observable sequences that have been materialized with the `materialize()` operator (from RxSwift core). `errors` returns a sequence of filtered error events, ommitting elements. `elements` returns a sequence of filtered element events, ommitting errors.

 ```swift
 let imageResult = _chooseImageButtonPressed.asObservable()